CurtisBarogla/PHPCache/README.md

 A TaggableCacheItem SHOULD/MUST **never** be instantiated by the user.
 It's initialization SHOULD/MUST be delegated to a TaggableCacheItemPool.

+**!
+Important !**

+Tags MUST respect some basic rules :
+- < 32 characters
+- must contain only alphanum characters

+If an invalid tag is given, a InvalidArgumentException is thrown.

 ### 5.4 TaggableCacheItemPool

 TaggableCacheItemPool is an implementation of TaggableCacheItemPoolInterface extending the possibilities of the CacheItemPool proposed by [php-cache](https://github.com/php-cache/tag-interop) allowing you to apply tags on a CacheItem for later massively interacting on them.